Kevinadiputra/Kevinadiputra/README.md

 # 💫 About Me:
 Welcome to my GitHub profile!
 I'm a passionate computer science student at Sriwijaya University, specializing in computer systems.
 I have a strong interest in the fields of data and software engineering.
-Here's a little about me:<br>*Name: Kevin Adiputra Mahesa<br>*University: Sriwijaya University<br>*Major: Computer Systems<br>*Location: Palembang<br>*GitHub: https://github.com/Kevinadiputra
+Here's a little about me:<br>-Name: Kevin Adiputra Mahesa<br>University: Sriwijaya University<br>*Major: Computer Systems<br>*Location: Palembang<br>*GitHub: https://github.com/Kevinadiputra

 ## 🌐 Socials: